ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFilesApi.md

 const apiInstance = new FilesFilesApi(configuration);

-let fileId: number; //The file ID to copy. (default to undefined) let copyAsJsonElement: CopyAsJsonElement; //The parameters for copying a file. (optional)
+let fileId: number; //The file ID to copy. (default to undefined) let copyAsJsonElement: CopyAsJsonElement; //The parameters for copying a file.

 const { status, data } = await apiInstance.copyFileAs(
     fileId,